zdravkov/kendo-docs/api/wrappers/jsp/chart/categoryaxisitem-majorgridlines.md

 ### color `String`

-The color of the lines.
-Any valid CSS color string will work here, including hex and rgb.
+The color of the major grid lines.
+Accepts a valid CSS color string, including hex and rgb.

 #### Example
     <kendo:chart-categoryAxisItem-majorGridLines color="color">